-My weary feet has reached Valparaiso.
+My weary feet has finally reached Valparaiso, the colorful city in western Chile.
 After almost a month of traveling across the South American continent I realize that this is as far south as I will come, due to weather conditions (yeah, it’s winter down there).
 Dear Patagonia, I will say hello another time.

 Rolf Potts is perhaps best known for his classic book “Vagabonding”, detailing how to get ready for long-term travel.
 But “Marco Polo Didn’t Go There” from 2008 is a fine collection of travel stories with an unusual twist, since each chapter has ending notes which describes the circumstances surrounding that particular story.
 This is a great concept and feels like the director’s commentary track on DVDs.